 And then how will you deal with the DARPAs and the NASAs?

-I have had calls from other people through the backwaters, I guess, and I've just turned them down.
+I have had calls from other people through the backwaters, I guess.

 You know, at this point, I can't take direction from somebody else to take a project over.

-I'm not done with this, and I won't be done with it, and the anticipation of when this thing is totally completed, and we demonstrate beyond any shadow of a doubt what we've done.
+And the anticipation of when this thing is totally completed and we demonstrate beyond any shadow of a doubt what we've done at that juncture, we would look at licensing agreements, I guess.

 Yeah, and we've thought about all of this, and my major concern is a misuse of this type of technology.

-I know I will not be able to prevent it, but if everybody was in agreement, this could advance civilization to such a degree that we would reduce the famine, the economy would be a boom going into space.
+I know I will not be able to prevent it, but if everybody was in agreement, this could advance civilization to such a degree that we would reduce the famine.

-And this is something that we have to do as a civilization or else we're going to die.
+And this is something that we have to do as a civilization, or else we're going to die.

-It's not just taking care of the earth as good stewards of the land and water and whatnot, but it's a whole new paradigm shift.
+It's not just taking care of the Earth as good stewards of the land and water and whatnot, but it's a whole new paradigm shift.

 There are so many people out there that want to go to space.